aj14799/File-Based-Management-GUI-Application-/README.md

 # File-Based-Management-GUI-Application-
 Project is Based on a Small Desktop GUI File Management System (Using Tkinter and PIL Module)

-The Sfotware is use to handle files in a system with a simpler manner and dispaly so that it could be user friendly
+The Software is use to handle files in a system with a simpler manner and dispaly so that it could be user friendly

 ===============================Intallation Module===========================